-- In a frying pan on medium heat, heat up the butter and olive oil, then add the onions and sugar, and cook until soft and caramelized (don’t burn them).
+- In a skillet on low/medium heat, melt the butter and olive oil, then add the onions and sugar, and cook until soft and caramelized (don’t burn them).
 Stir often.
-Mine took about 20 minutes.
+Mine took about 30 minutes.

 - Once the onions are caramelized, add the broth, water, wine, Dijon mustard, thyme and bay leaf.

-- Put them in your preheated oven to toast – about 2 minutes per side.
+- Put the bread slices in your preheated oven to toast – about 2 minutes per side.
 Careful not to burn them!

 - Once they are toasted, remove the toasts from the oven, and cut them into chunks that are just a little bigger than bite sized.
 Set aside.

 - Once the soup has cooked for its 20-30 minutes, remove the thyme and the bay leaf.